 In the small Brazilian village of Promissão, children become fussy, their eyes turn pink and their skin flushes with heat.
 Four days later, they die.
 Dr. Sidonie Royal learns of the illnesses on a trip to visit her friend’s brother.
 Strange bacteria grow from a sample of blood Sid sneaks back to the US.
 Are they the cause of the illnesses?

-Janet Gilsdorf, MD, is the Robert P. Kelch Research Professor Emerita at the University of Michigan, where participates in the care of children with complex infectious diseases and formerly directed the Haemophilus influenzae research laboratory.
-Her scientific endeavors involve elucidating the epidemiology of bacterial infections, exploring how bacteria cause infections, and developing vaccines to prevent ear infections in children.
+Janet Gilsdorf, MD, is the Robert P. Kelch Research Professor Emerita at the University of Michigan, where she participates in the care of children with complex infectious diseases and formerly directed the Haemophilus influenzae research laboratory.
+Her scientific endeavors have involved elucidating the epidemiology of bacterial infections, exploring how bacteria cause infections, and developing vaccines to prevent ear infections in children.

 ”A great antidote to misinformation about vaccines and rising sentiment against their use.“

 —Dan Granoff, M.D., UCSF Benioff Children’s Hospital Oakland on Continual Raving

 ”In this fascinating book, Janet Gilsdorf brings the sensibility of a skilled scientist and the compassion of a dedicated pediatrician.“

 —Joel Howell, M.D., PhD University of Michigan on Continual Raving

 ”One doesn't have to be a parent to be deeply affected by the story of the Campbells. … tension rides high and there were moments when my hand trembled turning the page.
 Janet Gilsdorf writes with a surety that allows her to bring this difficult, dramatic tale to its life-affirming conclusion...“

 —Holly Chamberlin, author of Last Summer on Ten Days

 ”Janet Gilsdorf, who is both a physician and a patient, writes brilliantly about both those roles with cancer.“